ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/convert_course_from_pre_w19.md

 ---
-topic: "Setup: Course From Pre-W19"
+topic: "Convert: Course From Pre-W19"
-desc: "Setting up a new course level repo in this format, starting with a pre-W19 repo"
+desc: "Converting a pre-W19 repo to a course repo"
 category_prefix: "Setup: "
 indent: true
 ---

+The pre-w19 format did not have a distinction between course level and offering level repos; everything was together.

+So, to create an course repo for the new format, you have to disentangle the parts of the parts of the old repo that now go at the offering level from those that belong at the course level.

+The first step will be to follow the steps for creating a new course level repo from scratch (those are on another page).

+Then proceed with the steps below.

 # Step 1: The course level repo should already exist, so clone it.